Chamidilshan/Chamidilshan/README.md

 - 👋 Hi, I’m @Chamika Dilshan
 - 👀 I’m interested in android and iOS mobile app development
-- 🌱 I’m currently learning flutter
+- 🌱 I’m currently learning c# and .net
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me - by chamidilshan@ms.ac.lk email